 Posttraumatic stress disorder

 MDMA alters emotional processing and positively impacts social interaction.
 It fosters emotional connection.
 That is why MDMA may be more effective for treating PTSD than other diseases.
-Some trials indicated that giving octopuses MDMA made them more social.
+A 2018 study found that octopuses given MDMA spent more time near other octopuses — an unexpected observation given that octopuses are typically solitary.
+Researchers noted this as consistent with MDMA’s serotonergic mechanism, though it cannot be directly translated to human social behavior.

 In a therapeutic environment, PTSD victims open up and speak about their memories, reliving their traumas while doing so, and then experience a wave of self-compassion that enables them to let go of the past and go on.
 The therapist acts as a non-prescriptive guide throughout the therapeutic session and creates a safe environment.